 Well, Paul in Athens got into a conversation with some philosophers in the market place and they brought him to the forum on Mars Hill so he could tell a bunch of them about his religious ideas.
 There Paul said, “Men of Athens, I observe that you are very religious in all respects.
 For while I was passing through and examining the objects of your worship, I also found an altar with this inscription, ‘TO AN UNKNOWN GOD.’
 Therefore what you worship in ignorance, this I proclaim to you.”
 And Paul proceeded to tell them that the God that they don’t know is the One who made the world and all things in it.
 And He’s Lord of heaven and earth.
 And since He is Lord of heaven and earth, He does not dwell in temples made by hands, nor is He served by human hands, as though He needed anything from us.
 He Himself gives to all people life and breath and all things.
 He made from one man every nation of mankind to live on the face of the whole earth.
 He determined their appointed times and the boundaries of their habitation.
 He rules of kingdoms of men.
 He has so worked that men might seek Him, if perhaps they might grope for Him and find Him, though He’s not far from each one of us; for in Him we live and move and have our being.
 What a liberating message for those Athenians who accepted the evidence that Paul then gave them and who came to realize that they don’t need to worry about having the favor of all these gods.
 There’s just one you need to deal with.
 He has all the power.
 He is more than all the gods combined.
 And He’s available to us, He wants a relationship us.

-You see, whatever your heart clings to and relies upon; the object of your love and devotion; whatever has your ultimate allegiance and loyalty; whatever you depend on for security and meaning and purpose; the focal point of your affections and ambitions, what controls your decisions and governs your conduct, the Bible calls your god.
+You see, the object of your love and devotion; whatever has your ultimate allegiance and loyalty; whatever you depend on for security and meaning and purpose; the focal point of your affections and ambitions, the Bible calls your god.
 Everybody has a god.
 The atheist has a god.
 Some have made pleasure a god.
 Some have made money a god.
 Some have made a god of science and learning.
 Some have made a god of health and fitness.
 Some a god of sports.
 Others have made youth and beauty a god.
 Some have made their spouse and their children their god.
 Others – alcohol or food or entertainment or their career.
 What is the last thing that you would like to lose, or the last person?
-What is your more precious affection?
-Whatever that is that’s the name of your primary god.
+What is your most precious affection?
+Whatever that is that’s the name of your god.

-But like how it’s possible to have multiple supernatural gods, like one over your garden and another that looks over your health and another over this area and that area, I think it’s also possible to have various natural gods over different areas of your life.
+And I think it’s possible to have more than one god.
+It’s possible to have divided loyalties.
+Like how it would be possible to try to serve multiple supernatural gods, we can try to serve different natural gods in different areas of our lives.
 And to see who or what your god is over any particular area of life, you just ask the simple question, “Who’s in charge of this area?
 Who or what controls the decisions I make in this area?”

-What’s the name of the god over your free time?
-Is his name hobby?
-Is his name skiing?
-Is his name movies and games?
-Or his name the Lord because you will push everything else aside if the Lord brings you some good work to do during that time?
+- What’s the name of the god over your free time?
+Is his name “hobby”?
+Is his name “skiing”?
+Is his name “movies and games”?
+Or is it the Lord because you will push everything else aside if the Lord brings you some good work to do during that time?

-What’s the name of the god over the money spending area of your life?
-Is it a goddess named wife, or gods and goddesses name kids?
+- What’s the name of the god over the money spending area of your life?
+Is it a goddess named “wife”, or gods and goddesses named “kids”?
 They want this luxury and this entertainment and that, and so whatever that is, that’s what you buy?
 They determine how you use your money?
 Or is the Lord your god over that area too?

 We’re not just serving and worshiping a God here at this building this morning, when we walk out these doors we are going out to serve and worship a god.
 What’s his name?
 Who’s the god of your Sunday afternoons?
 Who or what is in charge?